Mexican Corn Cake

 This post may contain affiliate links.
 For more information, read my disclosure policy here

-This Mexican Corn Cake is a sweet side dish inspired by a local Mexican restaurant.
+Mexican Corn Cake is a sweet side dish inspired by a Mexican restaurant.
+After you have the first bite of this copycat recipe, you’ll be in love.

 Meal planning printables